 The Incorporation of Cordiners in Glasgow has been supporting aspiration in the leather trade

-for nearly five-hundred years.
-It is now a modern, forward-looking charity which makes grants
+for over six-hundred years.
+It is now a modern, forward-looking charity which makes grants to

 own charity, called Body and Sole, to provide specialist outward-bound and sporting footwear

 to young people who would otherwise be unable to take part in sports, the Duke of Edinburgh

 Award Scheme and other activities.
 Like most of the other crafts, we also award prizes to